The Video Game Critic Banners Unplugged: The New Ones

 VGC: I liked Mark's first Halloween banner, but really wanted one with a graveyard theme.
 Not only did he deliver in a big way, but he managed to make this a concept banner as well.
 Nintendo's famed ghost hunter Luigi is cowering on the left side as a gang of ghouls approaches.
 There was some controversy about the creature selection, as some felt the red Cacodemon (from Doom) looked out of place.

 Mark: You got your pirates in my monkeys!
 You got your monkeys in my pirates!
 Two great types of characters that often, for whatever reason, end up in the same game.
 Zak and Wiki, the Kaptain from Donkey Kong Country, and The Secret of Monkey Island are good examples.
 Sometimes the pirates stand alone (Pirates!
 Gold), sometimes they're from space (Ratchet and Clank), and sometimes it's nothing but monkeys (Monkey Ball.)

-VGC: This banner perfectly embodies my long-held fascination with monkeys, pirates, and any combination of the two.
-Part of me believes this should probably be a summer seasonal banner, but I show it all year round.
+VGC: This banner perfectly embodies my long-held (and decidedly unhealthy) fascination with monkeys and pirates.
+Part of me believes this should probably be a summer seasonal banner, but it's shown all year round.

 Mark: Another hodge-podge of games from various generations.
 Klonoa, Hydro Thunder, Marina (Mischief Makers - N64), and Berzerk (Atari 2600.)

 VGC: Originally the Berzerk robots were different sizes, so I asked Mark to fix that.
 I really like the Hydro Thunder graphic, but the other characters are fairly obscure.